MariamShrief5/Login-Page/README.md

 ### Frontend
 - **HTML/CSS**: For structuring and styling the user interface.
 - **JavaScript**: Adds interactivity to the pages.
-- **Bootstrap: CSS frameworks to create responsive, visually appealing layouts.
+- **Bootstrap**: CSS frameworks to create responsive, visually appealing layouts.

 ### Backend
 - **Node.js**: JavaScript runtime for building the backend server.